2010 Auckland mayoral election: Opinion polls and campaigns

 Mike Lee and Stephen Tindall did not stand for mayor (though Lee stood as a councillor) but they were included in several opinion polls on a "what if" basis only.

 Because Len Brown is generally associated with Labour, and John Banks with National, some analysts remarked that the election was likely to involve more party politics than usual in Auckland.

 The two front-running candidates Brown and Banks were estimated to have spent around $1 million each on their campaigns, most from bigger donors.
 It was commented that the fact that Banks' advertising concentrated too much on the old Auckland City area, missing out other parts of the new council areas, and especially the south, may have played a role in his poorer than expected showing.

 Results

 a Relative to their percentage win in their respective cities in 2007.

 b Based on 20 August 2010 close of roll figure of 961,536 enrolled electors.

-Results (final)

-For final results of the voting, see here.